 This will be the tenth book for founder Jonathan Littman, co-author of the international IDEO bestsellers, The Art of Innovation and Ten Faces of Innovation.
 SmartUp’s Editor-in-Chief Susanna Camp was an early Wired alum, and is a veteran of a number of computer publications and Outside magazine, along with her work as the Editorial Director of women’s networking startup The GUILD.
 SmartUp launched in San Francisco as an experiment more than two years and 140+ stories ago.
 Our work has increasingly drawn us beyond local influences toward Europe, Asia and other centers of entrepreneurship, and we’ve realized that we simply have to get on more planes and trains to see and absorb this global transformation with our own eyes.

 We’ve been posting stories from home and abroad.
 In September, Jonathan was in Beijing to deliver a talk at the World INS Conference 2017, share insights into SF startup culture, and connect with the local tech scene.
-Here’s the schedule for November: we’ll take in the massive 60,000-people strong Web Summit in Lisbon, Portugal, and visit a number of other European hubs.
-We’ll explore Paris’s massive Station F – a 365,000-square-foot former train depot turned tech incubator with 3,000 desks, 1,000 startups, 100 shared apartments – and the vibrant startup culture in Warsaw and Amsterdam, and make an extra trip to the outlier, Tallinn, Estonia.
+In November, we met with entrepreneurs in Switzerland, then took in the massive 60,000-people strong Web Summit in Lisbon, Portugal, and visit a number of other European hubs.
+We explores Paris’s massive Station F – a 365,000-square-foot former train depot turned tech incubator with 3,000 desks, 1,000 startups, 100 shared apartments – and the vibrant startup culture in Slovenia, Warsaw and Amsterdam, and make an extra trip to the outlier, Tallinn, Estonia.
 Arguably the planet’s most digital nation, the tiny former Soviet Republic was the first in the world to declare Internet access a basic human right, and is a model for entrepreneurship, with a record of generating more startups and investment per capita than any other European country.
 We ended our European tour at Slush, in Helsinki, Finland.